steinuil/steinuil.github.io/posts/urweb-sig.md

 val test = eq' eq'_bool True False
 ```

+But if we were to do the same with eq, we would get a compiler error.

 Turns out that the `eq` function is just the desugared name of the `=`
-operator, and we used it above without having to worry about the witness
+operator, and as we've seen above, we can use it transparently without having
-function.
+to worry about the witness function.
 This is where the `class` keyword comes into play.

 When we mark `eq` with the `class` keyword in a signature file, the compiler
 will automatically search for a fitting implementation of `eq t` every time we